 4. Once can not only cut straight lines, but can also cut wiggly lines, curves and other abstract shapes by following this procedure.

-5. Usually the tile saws from our list of top tile saws, it takes around 20-40 minutes to cut a tile which can be done in few minutes using the scoring tool.
+5. Usually a tile saw takes around 20-40 minutes to cut a tile which can be done in few minutes using the scoring tool.

-1. Cutting Holes: Hole drilling is a chaotic process when you do it with a wet saw.
+Hole drilling is a chaotic process when you do it with a wet tile saw.
 Therefore, you should adopt a different process by attaching a hole bit to the drilling machine and then drill the hole.

 - Secure the tile surface properly by using clamps.